makandra/spreewald/README.md

 ## Contributing

 Test applications for various Rails versions live in `tests/`.

-There is a Rake task that will run all specs in those test Rails applications for all relevant Ruby versions.
-Invoke it with:
+- Bundle all test apps with `bundle exec rake all:bundle`.
+- Run features in all test apps with `bundle exec rake all:features`.
+- Run features in all test apps in all rubies with `bundle exec rake all:rubies`.
+- Run a single feature by setting the `SINGLE_FEATURE` environment variable.

-    bundle exec rake all:rubies
+  Example: `SINGLE_FEATURE=web_steps.feature:63 bundle exec rake all:features`

 If you would like to contribute:

 - Fork the repository
 - Push your changes with specs
-- Make sure all specs pass
+- Make sure `rake` passes
 - Regenerate the "Steps" section of this Readme with `rake update_readme`, if needed
 - Make a pull request